-Gingivitis is the mildest form of periodontal disease.
+Gingivitis is the mildest form of periodontal disease where inflammation of the gums (gingiva) develops.
 Infection and inflammation spread from the gums to the ligaments and bone that support the teeth.
 Left untreated, loss of support causes the teeth to become loose and eventually fall out.

 Unhealthy teeth and gums have a greater impact on the body than just causing bad breath, pain, and infection.
 As the gums have a rich blood supply, bacteria is readily transported to other organs (such as the liver, kidneys etc.) in the body causing damage and even organ failure.

 Dental disease: Gingivitis is caused by a build-up of plaque (bacteria and food debris).
-In the early stages, plaque forms on the teeth.
-Plaque which isn’t removed from the teeth hardens and becomes tartar (also known as calculus).
-Tartar is yellow in colour and is seen along the gum, where it meets the teeth.
+In the early stages, plaque forms on the teeth, if it isn’t removed, it hardens and becomes tartar (also known as calculus).
+Tartar is yellow in colour and develops along the gum line, where it meets the teeth.

 Plasmacytic-Lymphocytic Stomatitis (LPGS): This is a severe form of gingivitis-causing extreme pain.
 The cause is still unknown.
 It appears to be a hyperactive immune response.
 Feline calicivirus, FIV, and FeLV have all been implicated.

-Your veterinarian will perform an examination of your cat's mouth for signs of gingivitis such as a build up of tartar, red and inflamed gums, bad breath.
+Your veterinarian will perform a full oral examination for signs of gingivitis such as a build-up of tartar, red and inflamed gums and bad breath.

-Full mouth x-rays may be recommended to determine the extent of the disease.
+Full mouth x-rays to determine the extent of the disease.

 Your veterinarian may also wish to do an FIV and FeLV test to rule out these two diseases as a cause of gingivitis or plasmacytic-lymphocytic stomatitis.

-This depends on how far advanced the gingivitis is.
-Early cases of gingivitis which haven't progressed far may possibly be treated at home with regular dental cleaning.
-Some treatments your vet may perform include:
+Treatment depends on how far advanced the gingivitis is.
+It may be possible to treat early gingivitis at home with a regular dental cleaning.

 Cats are expert at masking discomfort and pain and many pet owners may not notice that their cat has a problem.
 This is another important reason why regular, annual check-ups with the veterinarian are so important.
 Even if you believe your cat is in good health, a thorough physical may uncover a problem in the early stages.
-If addressed immediately, gingivitis is reversible, if it is left to progress to periodontal disease, the damage is irreversible.
+Gingivitis is reversible if the necessary treatment is provided.
+Gingivitis is reversible if the cat receives prompt treatment.
+If it is left to progress to periodontal disease, the damage is irreversible.

 If these treatments don’t work, the only option is to extract the affected teeth.

-Regularly brushing your cat’s teeth.
-This will need to be done with a special 'cat' toothbrush and toothpaste.
+- Brush your cat’s teeth with a pet toothbrush and toothpaste once a day.
 Never use human toothpaste on animals.

 Medline Plus